-Information Sheet on UBC Trade-marks
+Information on UBC Trade-Marks

-UBC's Trade-marks Portfolio
+UBC's Trade-Marks Portfolio

-UBC has a number of Official Marks and regular trade-marks, including regular trade-marks registered in Canada, China, and the United States.
+UBC has a number of Official Marks and regular trade-marks, including regular trade-marks registered in Canada and the United States.
 The portfolio of trade-marks is managed by the Office of the University Counsel.
-A complete list of UBC's marks is available on the Office of the University Counsel's website at:
+Click here to view a complete list of UBC trade-marks.